 - Transformation Trauma: Jasper turns himself into the first boss by injecting himself with the virus.
 Given that he starts the game as a quadriplegic, his status as a boss is justified by his new Psychic Powers.

 - The Unfought: Papa Caesar and Warden Darling, neither of which is fought directly by either pair of heroes.

 - Ironically, this traditional "Tomboy of the Tomboy and Girly Girl pair dies" part of the trope is inverted in Varla's exclusive chapters of the PS3/PC version of Overkill, which ends with Girly Girl Candi getting her arm cut off by Meat Katie's blade, and bleeding to death.
 Considering this is set just before Varla devolves into a Faux Action Girl, this raises the implication that she underwent a Heroic BSoD, and couldn't get out of it for the rest of the game.

 - Was Once a Man: In addition to the usual zombies, Meat Katie's name tag and parts of the Crawler's anatomy suggest that they were human at one point.
 Varla also suggests Sindy and Coco were once acquaintances of hers before they were mutated.

 - Why Don't You Just Shoot Him?: Averted.
-As soon as Clement reveals himself as the Big Bad, Isaac Washington immediately shoots him... only to discover that there's a pane of bulletproof glass between them.
+As soon as Clement reveals himself as the Big Bad, Isaac Washington immediately takes aim and shoots... only to discover that there's a pane of bulletproof glass between them.

 - Played straight at the start of "Scream Train" when all three protagonists have Caesar right where they want him, but their arguing over who gets to kill/arrest him allows him to get away.
 It goes on for minutes, before any of them notices.
 Even better, Isaac actually shoots Caesar while he's monologuing, and then promptly apologizes and asks him to continue.

 - Ye Olde Nuclear Silo: The final level of the game, since it's where the mutagen originally came from.

 - You Killed My Father: Papa Caesar killed Washington's father, which serves as Washington's motive for going after the crime lord in the first place.

 - Zombie Puke Attack: Some zombies puke acid, with Not Using the "Z" Word explaining this as a genetic mutation in the victims.